a1ad/osticket-plugin-statusautochange/README.md

 4. Click **Install** next to "Ticket Status Auto-changer."

 ## Configuration
-This plugin has only one setting: the status which you'd like a ticket to become when a client replies.
+This plugin has only two settings: the "TO" status which you'd like a ticket to become when a client replies and the "FROM" status.
+The previous status the ticket needs to be in before the ticket change to the new status.
 You can choose any status that is an "open" or "closed" state.

 Once you've added a status, save your changes, then enable the plugin.